 The first thing to remember is that assessment drives instruction.
 That is, we must make sure that we are assessing learners in a manner that will measure appropriate knowledge and skills as they proceed through the learning asset.
 If we are not measuring the correct knowledge and/or skills, the learner will not be prepared to demonstrate the desired performance competencies when they complete the learning asset.
 Since the learning asset’s sole purpose is to enable learners to develop the desired performance competencies, a failure to demonstrate some or all these competencies in their jobs after completing a learning asset is judged as a failure of the learning asset itself.

-For example, if you were in a history class where the desired performance competency was “understand battle strategies,” yet the formative assessments (i.e. those assessments you took along the way) only tested you on the names of generals and the dates and places of the battles, then the formative assessments did not prepare you to meet the desired performance competency.
+For example, if you were in a history class where the desired performance competency was “understand battle strategies,” yet the formative assessments (i.e., those assessments you took along the way) only tested you on the names of generals and the dates and places of the battles, then the formative assessments did not prepare you to meet the desired performance competency.

-Also recall that the desired performance competencies were developed during the task analysis, which informed the terminal objectives.
+Also, recall that the desired performance competencies were developed during the job task analysis, which informed the terminal learning objectives.
 The objectives translated the desired performance competencies into observable, measurable behaviors.
-So, TLO in our history example might actually read: “The student will be able to compare and contrast battle strategies of the North and South in the Battle of the Wilderness.”
+So, the TLO in our history example might actually read: “The student will be able to compare and contrast battle strategies of the North and South in the Battle of the Wilderness.”

-Once we have developed this TLO, it is easy to see that quizzing learners on names and dates may help them on Jeopardy, but will not help them meet the desired performance competencies.
+Once we have developed this TLO, it is easy to see that quizzing learners on names and dates may help them on a quiz show, but will not help them meet the desired performance competencies.
 In this way, if we look to the objectives, we can appropriately align our assessments.
-In particular, the formative assessments in this course would not only call for learners to recall the facts and concepts relating to battle strategies employed in the Battle of the Wilderness; it would also call on learners to explain those specific strategies in order to demonstrate a sufficient understanding for analyzing how the North’s battle strategy and the South’s strategy compared and contrasted to one another.
+In particular, the formative assessments in this course would not only call for learners to recall the facts and concepts relating to battle strategies employed in the Battle of the Wilderness, they would also call on learners to explain those specific strategies in order to demonstrate a sufficient understanding for analyzing how the North’s battle strategy compared to the South’s battle strategy.
 One can envision that an instructor might develop short essay questions in which learners could explain each individual strategy and a lengthier report assignment in which they could conduct their comparative analysis of the two strategies.

 How do you align the assessment to the learning objectives?

-Once you know what your objectives are you can place them on a knowledge dimension/cognitive process dimension matrix.
-This will tell you at the cognitive level of Bloom’s for your objectives and what type of knowledge they require.
+Once you know what your objectives are, you can place them on a knowledge dimension/cognitive process dimension matrix.
+This will tell you the cognitive level of Bloom’s Taxonomy for your objectives and what type of knowledge they require.
 Knowing this will give you insight into the cognitive levels and knowledge levels that your assessment methods will need to measure.